Test Analysis - Smart Charging for PEVs

 1. Sample Description

 As described previously, we generated a randomized full-factorial design of cbc choice question set using cbc_design() and fed into the survey.
-This initial design is generated using the following codes:
+This initial design is generated using the following code:

 Code